GPII/universal/documentation/LoginAndLogoutFlow.md

 ## Technical description

-The core part of the flow is defined in two files:
+The core part of the flow is defined in these files:

 * `UserLogonHandlers.js` contains the handling of the logon related endpoints kicks off the related process.
 It contains individual handlers for the `login`, `logout` and `proximityTriggered` URLs.
-These handlers all have the `gpii.lifecycleManager.userLogonHandling.stateChangeHandler` grade, which is the component that contains the functionality for the actual logging in and logging out.
+These handlers add user logon request to Lifecycle Manager user logon request queue.
+Lifecycle Manager then processes the queue in sequence to perform actual logging in, loggin out and retrieving the current logged in GPII key.
-* `UserLogonStateChange.js` contains the functionality for the actual logging in and logging out.
+* `UserLogonStateChange.js` contains the functionality for the actual logging in, logging out and retrieving the active GPII key.
-* `MatchMaking.js` describes the remaining part of the flow (e.g. fetching resources, matchmaking, etc.).
+* `MatchMaking.js` describes the remaining part of the flow (e.g. fetching resources and preferences, matchmaking, etc.).

 The user login process is as follows:

 1. a GET request is sent to either `/user/:gpiiKey/login` or `/user/:gpiiKey/proximityTriggered`.
-This is retrieved by the relevant handler in `UserLogonStateChange`, and if it is found that the GPII key needs to be logged in, the `onGpiiKey` event is fired (via the `gpii.flowManager.userLogonHandling.loginUser` function)
+This is retrieved by the relevant handler in `UserLogonHandlers`.
+The handler adds a relevant login or logout request to Lifecycle Manager user logon request queue, which trigger the actual logging in or logging out.
+If it is found that the GPII key needs to be logged in, the `onGpiiKey` event is fired (via the `gpii.lifecycleManager.userLogonHandling.loginUser` function)
 2. the `onGpiiKey` event has three listeners:
    1. UserLogonStateChange's `getDeviceContext`, which fetches the device reporter data.
 When this has been fetched an `onDeviceContext` event is fired.